How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each pink-to-peach, rounded, rectangular, biconvex tablet, engraved "P" logo on one side and "P10" on the other side, contains pravastatin 10 mg.
+Each pink-to-peach, rounded, rectangular, biconvex tablet, engraved "P" logo on one side and "P10" on the other side, contains 10 mg of pravastatin.
 Nonmedicinal ingredients: colloidal silicon dioxide, copovidone, croscarmellose sodium, dibasic calcium phosphate, iron oxide red, lactose, magnesium stearate, microcrystalline cellulose, and polyethylene glycol.

-Each yellow, rounded, rectangular, biconvex tablet, engraved "P" logo on one side and "P20" on the other side, contains pravastatin 20 mg.
+Each yellow, rounded, rectangular, biconvex tablet, engraved "P" logo on one side and "P20" on the other side, contains 20 mg of pravastatin.
 Nonmedicinal ingredients: colloidal silicon dioxide, copovidone, croscarmellose sodium, dibasic calcium phosphate, iron oxide yellow, lactose, magnesium stearate, microcrystalline cellulose, and polyethylene glycol.

-Each green, rounded, rectangular, biconvex tablet, engraved "P" logo on one side and "P40" on the other side, contains pravastatin 40 mg.
+Each green, rounded, rectangular, biconvex tablet, engraved "P" logo on one side and "P40" on the other side, contains 40 mg of pravastatin.
 Nonmedicinal ingredients: colloidal silicon dioxide, copovidone, croscarmellose sodium, dibasic calcium phosphate, D&C Yellow No. 10, FD&C Blue No. 1 Aluminum Lake, lactose, magnesium stearate, microcrystalline cellulose, and polyethylene glycol.

 How should I use this medication?